somsunee/Intel-sd-training/readme.md

 	**The figure below shows a scan chain.
 ![photo1671026029](https://user-images.githubusercontent.com/118953929/207613675-79c2b972-7cc1-4b3c-99f0-173982f64ad2.jpeg)

+_Scan configuration:_

+	- initial step in scan chain planning ( where the general structure of the scan design is determined )
+	- main decisions that made during this stage is:
+		(1) the number of scan chains used;
+		(2) the types of scan cells used to implement these scan chains; (3) storage elements to be excluded from the scan synthesis process; (4) the way the scan cells are arranged within the scan chains

+	- The number of scan chains used is typically determined by analyzing the input and output pins of the circuit to determine how many pins can be allo-cated for the scan use.

 _How normal flop is transformed into a scan flop?_

 -The flops in the design have to be modified in order to be put in the scan chains.
 To do so, the normal input (D) of the flip-flop has to be multiplexed with the scan input.
 A signal called **scan-enable** is used to control which input will propagate to the output.